Reticulin/Reticulin.github.io/phase-0-unit-1/week-2/1-Chrome-Dev-Tools/dev_tools_quiz.md

 ##QUIZ
 * Explain which tabs support the following actions and how.
-  * Realtime editing of HTML and CSS
+  * Realtime editing of HTML and CSS ----- Elements Tab
-  * Javascript Debugging
+  * Javascript Debugging ----- Sources Tab
-  * Performance Optimization
+  * Performance Optimization ----- Network Tab

 * What's the quick key for your OS to spawn the Dev Tools inspector?
+  Control + Shift + I

 * Go to http://www.postmachina.com/ and analyze and tweak this nicely designed page.
   * What is the current background color for the page?
-(Surprisingly, it's not just black!)
+(Surprisingly, it's not just black!) -----#0b0f11
   * Tweak the background color to white.
   * Tweak the height of the side bar that contains the logo.
 Shrink it down to 85px.
   * Roll over the navigation links.
 When you hover over them, they dissapear.
 Let's change the hover color to black instead.